Detaching From An Alcoholic

 Detaching From What They Think

 Because an alcoholic uses anger to try and control us, we must not get upset when they voice their disapproval of when we take care of ourselves.
-If you get involved with alcoholism support group meetings, they will try to goof up your plans.
-They might ask you why are you going to those “stupid” meetings?
-It’s possible they will try to create an argument with you juts prior to you leaving for a meeting.
-It doesn’t matter what they say, take care of yourself and make your support group meetings and recovery literature the most important part of your life.
+If you get involved with alcoholism support group meetings, the alcoholic will try to goof up your plans.
+They might say something like; “why are you going to those stupid meetings?”
+It’s possible they will try to create an argument with you just prior to you leaving for a meeting.
+It doesn’t matter what they say.
+Take care of yourself and make your support group meetings and recovery literature the most important part of your life.

 Detaching From The Phone